BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGrayscaleErodeImage.md

-# ITK Grayscale Erode Image Filter (ITKGrayscaleErodeImage)
+# ITK Grayscale Erode Image Filter

 Grayscale erosion of an image.